This article was last updated by on

 • Ensure you subtly pick out all seeds from the seedpods.

-You may rinse the seeds with clean water and dry them afterward to store them for future use.
+You may rinse the seeds with clean water and dry them afterwards to store them for future use.

 Can You Grow Persian Shield from Seed?

-It is mainly because stem cutting is faster, easier, and accessible, whereas seeds require longer time and are rarely available.
+It is mainly because stem cutting is faster, easier, and more accessible, whereas seeds require a longer time and are rarely available.

 Nevertheless, Persian Shield won’t disappoint you if you got seeds and planning to have a full-fledged shield.